 Osaka University, Japan

-Ittetsu Taniguchi received B.E., M.E., and Ph.D degrees from Osaka University in 2004, 2006, and 2009, respectively.
+Ittetsu Taniguchi received B.E., M.E., and Ph.D. degrees from Osaka University in 2004, 2006, and 2009, respectively.
 From 2007 to 2008, he was an international scholar at Katholieke Universiteit Leuven (IMEC), Belgium.
 In 2009, he joined the College of Science and Engineering, Ritsumeikan University as an assistant professor, and became a lecturer in 2014.
 In 2017, he joined the Graduate School of Information Science and Technology, Osaka University as an associate professor.
-His research interests include system level design methodology, and combinatorial optimization problems.
-He is a member of IEEE, ACM, IEICE, IPSJ, and IEEJ.
+His research interests include system-level design methodology of embedded systems and cyber-physical systems.
+He is a member of IEEE, ACM, IEICE, and IPSJ.

 If you wish to modify any information or update your photo, please contact the Web Chair at the following address: